Anastasia Potapova

-Anastasia Sergeyevna Potapova (born 30 March 2001) is a Russian tennis player.

-Potapova has a career-high WTA singles ranking of No. 28, achieved on 27 February 2023 and a doubles ranking of No. 40, reached on 5 December 2022.
-Potapova is a former junior No. 1, as well as the 2016 Wimbledon Championships girls' singles champion.
+Anastasia Sergeyevna Potapova (born 30 March 2001) is a Russian professional tennis player.
+She has a career-high singles ranking of No. 21 by the WTA, achieved on 19 June 2023, and a doubles ranking of world No. 40, reached on 5 December 2022.
+Potapova has won three WTA Tour singles titles along with three doubles titles.
+She is a former junior world No. 1, and she was the 2016 Wimbledon girls' singles champion.

 Career

 Juniors

 On the junior tour, Potapova has a career-high junior ranking of 1, achieved in July 2016.
 Potapova has had large success on the junior tour including a semifinal at the 2016 French Open, quarterfinals at the 2016 Australian Open and the 2015 Wimbledon Championships and doubles finals at the 2015 US Open and the 2016 French Open.
 Potapova won the 2016 Wimbledon Championships girls' title, defeating Dayana Yastremska in the final.
 Two of the seven match points in the final set were overturned by challenges.
-This title made her the No. 1 junior in the world.
+This title made her the number-one junior in the world.

-Potapova's other junior highlights include semifinal appearances at the Trofeo Bonfiglio and the Orange Bowl Championships, both Grade A events.
-Her biggest junior title, excluding Wimbledon, is the Nike Junior International in Roehampton, a Grade 1 event, where she defeated other highly rated junior players such as Claire Liu, Jaimee Fourlis, Sofia Kenin, Olga Danilović and Olesya Pervushina en route to winning the title.
+Potapova's other junior highlights include semifinal appearances at the Trofeo Bonfiglio and the Orange Bowl championships, both Grade-A events.
+Her biggest junior title, excluding Wimbledon, is the Nike Junior International in Roehampton, a Grade-1 event, where she defeated other highly rated junior players such as Claire Liu, Jaimee Fourlis, Sofia Kenin, Olga Danilović and Olesya Pervushina en route to winning the title.